OpenStrideNeuro/OpenStride/README.md

 Click **“Import Data”** to open a file selection window.

-From this window, you can select the data files you wish to analyze.
+From this window, you can select the data files you wish to analyse.
 Multiple files can be selected at the same time.

 After importing the data, the files will appear in the **File List**.